Graduate Academic and Degree Requirements

 Academic Advisement

-Graduate faculty advisors or advisory committees are assigned within individual graduate programs in each college.
+Graduate faculty advisors or advisory committees are assigned within individual graduate programs in each college/school.
 Faculty advisors are available to exchange ideas about courses of value as related to career plans, act as liaisons with other faculty members, refer students to other departments on campus as needed, provide input if students experience difficulty with their studies, and address questions regarding student degree plans.
-Specific questions related to degree requirements may also be handled by CGS academic advisors, faculty advisors, or the graduate program coordinator or equivalent in the respective college.
+Specific questions related to degree requirements may also be handled by CGS academic advisors, faculty advisors, or the graduate program coordinator or equivalent in the respective college/school.

 Graduate Courses